 Packing for camp?
 How exciting!
-We hope after reading our summer camp packing tips that you’ll feel prepared and ready for a fun-filled summer at Camp Friendship.
-Your best summer ever awaits!
+We hope after reading our summer camp packing list that you’ll feel prepared for a fun-filled summer at Camp Friendship.

 Camp gear to bring

 It doesn’t matter which!
-Campers are free to bring a large duffel bag, a decorated trunk, a suitcase with or without wheels, a large plastic tub, or even a set of plastic drawers.
-There’s no need to buy anything specific, whatever you have at home will work just fine!
-It’s good to know that all our cabins and bunks are different, so there’s no guarantee that your trunk or suitcase will fit under the bed, but our awesome counselors will help you to store your luggage so that it’s out of the way of cabin fun!
+Campers are free to bring a large duffel bag, a suitcase with or without wheels, a large plastic tub, or even a set of plastic drawers.
+There’s no need to buy anything specific, whatever you have at home will work just fine, but we don’t recommend large trunks because of their size.
+Please note that all our cabins and bunks are different, so there’s no guarantee that luggage will fit under the bed.
+However, our awesome counselors will help campers store luggage so that it’s out of the way of cabin fun.

-Pack comfortable clothes that are OK to get messy.
-Kids go through more clothes at camp than you’d expect– while they’re actively enjoying the outdoors, they’re actively getting dirty too!
-Please ensure your camper has enough clothes to change a couple of times each day to stay comfortable, healthy and dry.
+Pack comfortable clothes that are okay to get messy and are adventure-ready.
+Kids go through more clothes at camp than you’d expect.
+While they’re actively enjoying the outdoors, they’re actively getting dirty too!
+Please ensure your camper has enough clothes to change a couple of times each day to stay comfortable, healthy, and dry.

-While our Camp Store does have some great CF swag, you’ll want to ensure your camper has enough of their own clothes to last at least a week and a half.
+Our Camp Store does have some great CF swag.
+However, you’ll want to ensure your camper has enough of their own clothes to last at least a week and a half.
 For our campers staying multiple weeks, we’ll do your laundry for you towards the end of each week.

-Although it is summer camp, it can be cool at night, so it’s always a good idea to pack a few sets of warm clothes.
-Afternoon showers are fairly common in Virginia, so a light rain jacket is a must!
+Although it is summer camp, it can be cool at night, so include a few sets of warm clothes on your camp packing list.
+Afternoon rain showers are fairly common in Virginia, so a light waterproof jacket is a must.

-If your camper forgets or runs out of any of these items, we always have extra and would be happy to help!
+If your camper forgets or runs out of any of these items, we always have extra and are happy to help.
 Some campers like to bring all these items in a plastic basket or shower caddy for easy carrying.
-To pack liquids, plastic or Ziploc bags are a great way to avoid spills and leaks!
+When packing liquids, use plastic bags to avoid spills and leaks.

-There are a few essential items to bring to camp.
-Firstly, a water bottle is a MUST!
-Campers spend more time outside than they are used to and can easily become dehydrated during the busy camp day.
-Although counselors encourage campers to drink water during meals and activities, campers should carry a water bottle with them at all times to fill up from the various hydration stations around camp.
-Staying hydrated is cool at camp, we even have special CF water bottles and water bottle stickers to prove it!
+There are a few essential items to put on your camp packing list.
+Firstly, a water bottle is a MUST.
+Campers spend more time outside than they are typically used to and can easily become dehydrated during the busy camp day.
+Although counselors encourage campers to drink water during meals and activities, campers should carry a water bottle with them at all times.
+They can fill up at the various hydration stations around camp.
+Staying hydrated is cool at camp, we even have special CF water bottles and water bottle stickers to prove it.

-Lastly, it’s always a good idea for campers to bring a small backpack to camp to carry their belongings between activities.
-Backpacks are handy to keep your towel, bathing suit, water bottle, sunscreen, bug spray, an extra pair of socks and that perfectly shaped pet rock you just found!
+It’s always a good idea for campers to bring a small backpack to carry their belongings between activities.
+Backpacks are handy to keep a towel, bathing suit, water bottle, sunscreen, bug spray, an extra pair of socks, and that perfectly shaped pet rock you just found!

-Camp beds are all single bunk beds and we encourage parents to pack twin size sheets regardless of whether campers bring a sleeping bag or blanket.
-It’s not a bad idea to pack an extra sheet or two–campers are asked to make their beds as part of their daily cabin chores and there’s nothing like jumping into a freshly made bed with clean sheets at the end of a day full of fun!
+Camp beds are all single bunk beds.
+We encourage parents to pack twin size sheets regardless of whether campers bring a sleeping bag or blanket.
+You can’t go wrong by packing an extra sheet or two as campers are asked to make their beds as part of their daily cabin chores.
+There’s nothing like jumping into a freshly made bed with clean sheets at the end of a day full of fun!

 Campers should come with at least one bath towel and one beach towel, but extras are always recommended for campers who will be swimming multiple times during the day.

-Campers who fly into camp from other states and countries can receive camp linens on arrival, if requested in advance.
+Campers who fly into camp from other states and countries can receive camp linens on arrival.
 Camp linen sets include a pillow, blanket, sheets, and towels and are refreshed at the end of each week.

 Horseback riding gear

-If you’re in 1-Hour Riding or Half Day Riding, there’s no need to buy special riding pants–any long pants that cover your whole leg are fine!
-It’s important to be comfortable when riding, so bringing some extra pairs of socks and long pants are always a good idea.
-If you don’t have riding boots, hard-soled shoes with a heel are just as good.
-If you have your own helmet, as long as it’s ASTM-approved you’re welcome to bring it to camp!
-There’s no need to bring your own tack and grooming supplies though–we have plenty here at camp!
+If your camper is in Traditional Camp and has signed up for Horseback Riding as an add-on activity, there’s no need to buy special riding gear.
+It’s important to be comfortable when riding, so bringing some extra pairs of boot socks and long pants is always a good idea.
+If you don’t have riding boots you can wear ours, or most hard-soled shoes with a heel are just as good.
+If you have your own helmet, you’re welcome to bring it to camp as long as it’s ASTM-approved.
+There’s no need to bring your own tack and grooming supplies though – we have plenty here!

 What NOT to bring

-If something is valuable, treasured, fragile or potentially dangerous it’s probably best not to bring it to camp!
+If something is valuable, treasured, fragile or potentially dangerous, leave it off your summer camp packing list!
 Campers should also leave all electronics at home.
 Camp Friendship is a unique experience where children can truly connect without the use of digital devices.
 Please give your child the chance to make these connections by leaving phones and all other electronics at home.
 For our friends who travel to camp from other states and countries, we will gladly keep electronic items safe and return them upon departure.

 Label your stuff